Growth hacking is THE buzzword for startups. Forget “pivoting” and “iterating.” It’s all about growth hacking.

-Compared to spending $300 per acquisition for a $99 product on Google Adwords, this seemed to be the better strategy for them – they now have 400 million users.
+Compared to spending $300 per acquisition for a $99 product on Google Adwords, this seemed to be the better strategy for them, and – they now have 400 million users.

 Here’s another great example of spreading the word in your community: Hotmail.

-If you’re a Gmail user, Hotmail seems ages away and you’ve probably long forgotten it, but since being acquired by Microsoft, they have grown to over 400 million users.
+If you’re a Gmail user, Hotmail seems old school and you’ve probably long forgotten it, but, since being acquired by Microsoft, they have grown to over 400 million users.
 Gmail only beat them 3 years ago.

 What did they do to get bought out by Microsoft in the first place?
 Grow.
 Fast.

-It was definitely worth a try, since it increased signups to 3,000 per day, doubling their user base within 6 months – from 500,000 to 1 million.
+It was definitely worth a try and it increased signups to 3,000 per day, doubling their user base within 6 months – from 500,000 to 1 million.

 (having 12 million users is pretty good – especially if that means every 5th person on the internet)

-By keeping the ask to share within their system, they made sure they hit the right target group.
+By keeping the ‘ask to share’ within their system, they made sure that they hit the right target group.

-Since Hotmail email users sent emails to their friends, they were likely to be similar to them, and therefore, also ideal customers.
+Hotmail email users sent emails to their friends, who were likely to be similar to them, and therefore, also ideal customers.